Welcome to Beacon Hub Brighton CIO

 Well-being will be promoted through health-walks, sports activities and disabled access to the nature reserve.

-Since our story began back in December 2013 the golf course has become an extension of Beacon Hill Local Nature Reserve and put under Higher Land Stewardship (HLS) by the landowner Brighton & Hove City Council.
+Since our story began back in December 2013 we have supported the work of Rottingdean Parish Council to extend Beacon Hill Local Nature Reserve across the former Rottingdean golf course and put the land under Higher Land Stewardship (HLS) by the landowner Brighton & Hove City Council.
+The nature reserve was officially extended on 6th September 2017 enlarging it from 18.55ha to 26.70ha.

-Extending the chalk grassland down to the coast was a major aim of our project and will help preserve and diversify the ‘island’ flora and fauna populations found there.
+Extending the chalk grassland down to the coast was a major aim of our initial project to take on the former Rottingdean Golf Course & Pavilion and will help preserve and diversify the ‘island’ flora and fauna populations found there.

-U.K. chalk grassland has declined by almost 50% since the 1940s so it is urgent that current and future generations have an opportunity to learn why this type of habitat is so important to British wildlife.
+U.K. chalk grassland has declined by over 80% since the 1940s so it is urgent that current and future generations have an opportunity to learn why this type of habitat is so important to British wildlife.

 A 35 capacity purpose built classroom retaining many of the existing building’s original features, plus outdoor teaching area will offer endless opportunities to learn about, and connect with nature, ecology, marine biology, archeology, history, heritage & the arts.

-Local firm David F Smith Ltd. (Building Surveyors & Structural Engineers) & Kinga Hoffman (Architect) kindly donated their time to produce plans and permission is being sought from BHCC.
+Local firm David F Smith Ltd. (Building Surveyors & Structural Engineers) & Kinga Hoffman (Architect) kindly donated their time to produce the plans and permission has been secured from the South Down National Park Authority & Brighton & Hove City Council.

-Outside of school hours the classroom will home Pop Up Talks, regular Conscious Cinema, Eco Hub Kids Club, Nature & Art Exhibitions, whilst also providing a Community Meeting Space for hire.
+Outside of school hours the new purpose built classroom will home regular Eco Talks & Workshops, Conscious Cinema, Eco Hub Kids Club, Nature & Art Exhibitions, whilst also providing a Community Meeting Space for hire.

 We aim to create a useful addition to the established community facilities of Rottingdean & Ovingdean that will work symbiotically to enhance local knowledge & pride.

-Click the button below to see ways you can help support us
+Click the button below to see ways you can help support the project to rejuvenate the former golf pavilion